Get a free, no obligation personal loan quote with rates as low as 6.99%

-There may be a time in a person’s life when they need care or support after falling ill or being critically injured.
-If you have a family member or friend that needs help caring for themselves, you may decide to become a caregiver for a certain period of time.
+If you have a family member or friend who needs help caring for themselves, you may decide to become a caregiver for a certain period.

 But, doing so will require a significant time commitment, which can eat into your workday.
-In this case, you may need to take time off work to care for the person, which will have an impact on your finances.
-With no income being generated, you may need to seek some form of financial assistance to compensate you while you’re off work serving as a caregiver.
+In this case, you may need to take time off work to care for the person, which can impact your finances.
+With no income being generated, you may need some form of financial assistance to compensate you while you’re off work serving as a caregiver.

-Fortunately, there are government programs known as “compassionate care benefits” available that are designed specifically to help caregivers out financially while they’re off work helping a family member or friend in need.
+Fortunately, there are government programs known as “compassionate care benefits”.
+These programs are designed to help caregivers financially while they’re off work helping a family member or friend in need.

 What Are Compassionate Care Benefits?